-What should a bike holiday cost?
-I'm sure this is the most important question in your mind and there are so many different variables that effect the price of your bike holiday.
-Are you looking for an international bike holiday or are you wanting a bike holiday more local?
-What equipment will you be using, road bikes, mountain bikes or maybe touring bikes?
+So - what should a bike holiday cost?
+This might be the first question on your mind, and there are so many different variables that effect the price of your bike holiday.
+Are you looking for an international bike holiday or do you want a bike holiday somewhere closer to home?
+What equipment will you be using; road bikes, mountain bikes or maybe touring bikes?
 Believe it or not this will definitely alter the cost of your bike holiday.
-Other questions that you would need to ask is what is included.
-A bike holiday might seem cheaper than the other, but remember that this is for a reason, you just need to decide if these reasons matter to you.
+One bike holiday might seem cheaper than the other, but remember that certain packages include more than others; you just need to decide if these reasons matter to you.

-Location Location Location!
-Will your bike holiday be local, interstate or international.
-There are various biking holidays around the world that can accommodate the type of holiday you are looking for.
+Location, Location, Location!
+Will your bike holiday be local, interstate or international?
+There are various biking holidays around the world that can accommodate the type of holiday you are after.
 From luxurious hotels to backpacking in the bush, the decision of location plays an important part in the all-round preparation of your bike holiday.
-Are you looking a challenge?
-Perhaps a bike holiday in the French Alps might be what you’re looking for.
-To pricey you say?
+Are you looking for a challenge?
+Perhaps a bike holiday in the French Alps might be what you’re after?
+Too pricey?
 What about a weekend riding along the Great Ocean Road!
-Not much of a road rider ay, more of a mountain biker.
+Not much of a road rider ay, more of a mountain biker?
 Well the amazing trails down Noosa will have your blood pumping!

-Duration for some maybe the most important factor when choosing the right bike holiday and the reasons why are endless.
-A long bike holiday can be quite difficult and the riding ability and difficulty level needs to be carefully assessed before you book your bike holiday.
-There are 1 day tours right up to 2 even 3 week bike holidays.
-Many tour operators can customize a tour to suit you.
-So if you’re worried about your fitness level then don’t be, it’s your bike holiday, you choose when you want to ride and when you want to sight see!
+Duration for some maybe the most important factor when choosing the right bike holiday, and the reasons why are endless.
+A long bike holiday can be quite difficult and the riding ability and route chosen needs to be carefully assessed before you book your bike holiday.
+There are one-day tours right up to two or even three week bike holidays.
+Many tour operators can customise a tour to suit you.
+So if you’re worried about your fitness level then don’t be; it’s your bike holiday, you choose when you want to ride and when you want to sight see!